cloudmesh-community/sp20-516-222/chapter/volume-oracle.md

     2. Add additoional items in sublist
         + use another four spaces to add sub-sublist (this one unodered using +)
     3. Continue sublist
 3. Continue list
+Add two trailing spaces to the end of a line for a line break (such as after the word "list" in the preceding line).

 :o2: test: why are we not useing you’ll
-Technical scientific writing avoids use of pronouns.
-Also, add two trailing spaces to the end of a line to have a line break
+Technical and scientific writing avoids use of pronouns.

 ## Oracle Cloud Infrastructure Object Storage